aliozgur/aliozgur.github.io/_posts/2020-11-13-csharp9-records-en.md

 <!--end-of-excerpt-->

-I guess fair amount of the developers working with ALGOL like object oriented languages heard of [Tony Hoeare's (inventor of null)](https://en.wikipedia.org/wiki/Tony_Hoare) apology about the null reference.
+I guess fair amount of the developers working with ALGOL like object oriented languages must have heard of [Tony Hoeare's (inventor of null)](https://en.wikipedia.org/wiki/Tony_Hoare) apology about the null reference.
 Speaking at a software conference in 2009, Tony Hoare apologized for inventing the null reference.
 He said "I call it my billion-dollar mistake.
 It was the invention of the null reference in 1965.".

 When I started mocking up with the new record types I noticed couple of issues which might not be another billion-dollar mistake but may hurt many of us at the end of the day.